ameetvvdn/react_typescript_webpack/README.md

 ## Storybook
-is a development environment for UI components.
+Storybook is a development environment for UI components.
 It allows you to browse a component library, view the different states of each component, and interactively develop and test components.

 ## Development StoryBook
 To run in development mode use (npm)